Accelerated Bachelor’s to Master’s Degree Program

 What is the curriculum?

-Courses offered by WGS and other outstanding faculty across the university provide opportunities for students to engage in varied modes of inquiry on issues of local, national, and international importance.
-Coursework and independent study lead students to achieve the WGS graduate programs’ learning objectives:
+Courses offered by WGSS and other outstanding faculty across the university provide opportunities for students to engage in varied modes of inquiry on issues of local, national, and international importance.
+Coursework and independent study lead students to achieve the WGSS graduate programs’ learning objectives:

 - Demonstrate interdisciplinary understanding of the ways that gender, race, culture, class, and sexuality function in society.